The Main Areas Of Your Life That Need Your Focus

-So much has changed in the past few months.
-We’ve been staying at home and we’ve been practicing social distancing.
-In fact, if you’re like me, your activities and social interactions don’t look anything like they did 6 months ago.
+So much has changed in the past few years.
+We’ve been working from home and spending countless hours on Zoom meetings.
+In fact, if you’re like me, your work life doesn’t look anything like it did 3 years ago.

-And, additionally, for many of us that have outside employment, our daily commute to the office has changed from a 30 minutes drive by car to a short walk to a desk in the spare bedroom!
+For many of us, our daily commute to the office has changed from a 30-minute drive by car to a short walk to a desk in the spare bedroom!

-So in the context of all of this, has your focus changed as to what you feel is really important in your life?
+So in the context of all of this, has your focus changed on what you feel is really important in your life?
 Have you changed your priorities and changed where you want to focus your attention?

 I know I have!
 I have found, that for the most part, I have 4-5 primary areas that are important to me that truly warrant my attention.